sudhanshupandey9197/myntra-clone/README.md

 # myntra clone
-Just built a myntra front-end clone using HTML $ CSS
+Just built a myntra front-end clone using HTML $ CSS.
+Responsive,clean,and pixel-perfect.